A Historical Introduction

 As Prof. George Kennedy describes, when he arrived in Chapel Hill in August 1966, “the Departmental Library occupied a narrow room on the first floor of Murphey Hall.”
 At that time, the Library already contained a set of Pauly-Wissowa, some parts of Mueller’s Handbuch, a collection of texts and monographs, and a run of L’Année Philogique; perhaps a total of 1000 volumes.
 The collection of Loeb Library Greek and Latin texts was stored in a locked cabinet in the seminar room.
 For access, one had to get the key from the department secretary.
 The primary reason for ‘the lock’ was the desire to prevent students (undergraduates in particular) from using the Loebs as translation aids.
 The library was later moved across the hall to a larger room; subsequently to a still larger room at the southwest corner of the first floor of Murphey.
 In 1966 the Classics department was confined to some offices on the first floor of Murphey and a few on the second floor.
 Subsequently, we were gradually able to take over the space on the second and third floors previously occupied by various other entities.
 It then became possible to move the library to larger space on the third floor.

 The library still occupies this space, however somewhat reduced after the remodeling of Murphey Hall in 2002.
-This reconstruction also forced us to move our extensive collection of offprints (often from rare publications, an accumulated treasure from collections of various scholars), previously conveniently stored in filing cabinets, to shelves in the computer room.
+This reconstruction also forced us to move our extensive collection of offprints (often from rare publications, an accumulated treasure from collections of various scholars), previously conveniently stored in filing cabinets, to shelves in the then computer room.
+The offprints are now located in the journal room just off the main library.

 The library began to flourish.
 Prof. Kennedy himself did “all sorts of things, including ordering, cataloguing, shelving, and repairing books.”
 Most of these books came from the collections of earlier professors: Bain, Harper, Epps, and Harland, and especially from the purchase of the library of Professor B. L. Ullman (made possible by Gertrude Weil of Goldsboro).
 For many years the department had housed the American office of L’Année philologique, and later also the editorial office of American Journal of History (both institutions have since migrated to other universities).
 This connection was an important source of books (also for the University’s Wilson and Davis libraries); in particular we regularly received and kept issues of several journals.
 Some items have been purchased from the departmental funds, especially the Ullman Fund.

-Currently the library contains 10,000 volumes of books as well as numbers of volumes of periodicals.
+Currently the library contains greater than 12,000 volumes of books as well as numbers of volumes of periodicals.
 It offers a pleasant place for adventures of learning and research, and is poised to serve and nourish the ever progressing generations of students and scholars.